 Project 216 is a non-profit organization and depends on the financial support of event hosts, individual donors, packing volunteers, and local businesses.
 All donations are tax deductible under IRS 501(c)(3) guidelines.

 The program cost, which covers food, shipping, and overhead, comes out to $0.25 per meal.

 Can I determine where the food goes?

-Yes.
-Particularly for private events, we would be more than willing to work with your group or church to send the food to a particular mission or organization.
+We strive to send 80% of our food to international partners outside of the U.S. and keep 20% of our food local.
+Within those parameters, we would be more than willing to work with your group or church to send the food to a particular mission or organization.
 Many details need to be considered and we can work through those with you.

 What is a public event?